phantomcorn/silly_bean/README.md

 # Discrete Bean (BEAN)

 - Discrete Bean (BEAN) is an ERC-20 token.
-- Initial supply is 1 bean.
+- Initial supply is 3 bean.
-- BEANs can be placed in Regular Farm (staking pool) which will produce more beans.
+- BEANs can be placed in Regular Farm (staking pool) which will mint more beans.

 # Regular Farm (Staking pool)